Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Introduction

 Only a handful of results are known about the asymptotic behaviour of Tur\'an numbers for hypergraphs.
 Our main goal in this paper is to determine sharp asymptotics for the Tur\'an number of Berge-$K_{2,t}$ and Berge-$\{C_2, K_{2,t}\}$ in $3$-uniform hypergraphs.
 In fact, we prove a general theorem which also provides bounds in the $r$-uniform case.

 A topic that is closely related to Berge hypergraphs is \emph{expansions of graphs}.
 Let $F$ be a fixed graph and let $r \ge 3$ be a given integer.
-The $r$-uniform expansion of $F$ is the $r$-uniform hypergraph $F^+$ obtained from $F$ by adding $r-2$ new vertices to each edge of $F$ which are disjoint from $V(F)$ such that distinct vertices are added to distinct edges of $F$.
+The \textit{$r$-uniform expansion of $F$} is the $r$-uniform hypergraph $F^+$ obtained from $F$ by adding $r-2$ new vertices to each edge of $F$ which are disjoint from $V(F)$ such that distinct vertices are added to distinct edges of $F$.
 This notion generalizes the notion of a loose cycle for example.
 The Tur\'an number of $F^+$ is the maximum number of edges in an $r$-uniform hypergraph on $n$ vertices that does not contain $F^+$ as a subhypergraph.
 In \cite{KMV1,KMV2,KMV3}, Kostochka, Mubayi and Verstra\"ete studied expansions of paths, cycles, trees, bipartite graphs and other graphs.
 Of particular interest to this paper is their result showing that the Tur\'an number of $K_{2,t}^+$ is asymptotically equal to $\binom{n}{2}$.
 Interestingly, as we will show in this paper, the asymptotic behavior of the Tur\'an number of Berge-$K_{2,t}$ is quite different.

-Throughout the paper we consider \textit{simple} hypergraphs, which means there are no duplicate hyperedges and we use the term \textit{linear} for a hypergraph if any two different hyperedges contains at most one common vertex.
-(Note that there is some ambiguity around these words in the theory of hypergraphs.
-Some authors use the word `simple' for hypergraphs that we call linear.)
+Throughout the paper we consider \textit{simple} hypergraphs, which means there are no duplicate hyperedges and we use the term \textit{linear} for a hypergraph if any two different hyperedges contain at most one common vertex (observe that a hypergraph is linear if and only if it is Berge-$C_2$-free).
+Note that there is some ambiguity around these words in the theory of hypergraphs.
+Some authors use the word `simple' for hypergraphs that we call linear.
 For ease of notation sometimes we consider a hypergraph as a set of hyperedges.
 The \textit{degree} $d(v)$ of a vertex $v$ in a hypergraph is the number of hyperedges containing it.

 A related Tur\'an-type question for graphs is to determine the maximum possible number of cliques of size $r$ in an $F$-free graph.
-To be able to connect the previously mentioned Tur\'an-type problems and state our results we introduce the following definitions:
+To be able to connect the previously mentioned Tur\'an-type problems and state our results we introduce the following definitions.

-\begin{defn} For a set of simple graphs $\cF$ and $n \ge r \ge 2$ let
+\begin{defn} For a set of simple graphs $\cF$ and $n \ge r \ge 2$, let

 If $\cF=\{F\}$, then instead of $ex_r(n,\{F\})$, we simply write $ex_r(n,F)$. \end{defn}